parosaone/blog/_posts/2020-10-7-http-and-https-are-different-in-sitemap-xml-file.md

 layout: post
 title: HTTP and HTTPS are Different in Sitemap XML File
 date: 2020-10-7 21:00:00
+lastmod : 2020-10-8 01:00:00
 ---

+Providing a website's sitemap to a search engine is important.
+However, providing incorrect `sitemap.xml` might lead to crawling failure, excluding the page from being searched.
+One common error is using the wrong protocol in the URL.

+## Background Information

-Providing website's sitemap to a search engine(e.g. Google) is important in SEO(Search Engine Optimization).
-In this context, [sitemap](https://support.google.com/webmasters/answer/156184) is a file that lists pages, videos, and other files of a site.
+In this article's context, [sitemap](https://support.google.com/webmasters/answer/156184) is a file that lists pages, videos, and other files of a site.
 It is not necessary - most search engines can crawl websites without it.
 However, if the full list is provided, search engines can benefit from it.
-For example, in Google's [Search Console](https://search.google.com/), there is a menu where the owner of the website can [submit multiple URLs of sitemaps](https://search.google.com/search-console/sitemaps/).
+For example, in Google's [Search Console](https://search.google.com/), there is a menu where the owner of the website can [submit URLs of sitemaps](https://search.google.com/search-console/sitemaps/).

 Following is part of `sitemap.xml` retrieved from [this site](https://parosa.net/sitemap.xml).